inspire-eu-validation/metadata/A.05.IR223.TGR14.ds.keyword.md

 **Test method**

-Checks for every gmd:keyword found at gmd:identificationInfo[1]/*/gmd:descriptiveKeywords/*/ if it is formatted as either gco:CharacterString or gmd:PT_FreeText.
-In the latter case, a schema validation is performed depending on the GML version (see About schema validation).
-It the checks for every keyword if its text content can be found in either the indicated language or english version of the INSPIRE GEMET Thesaurus ( http://inspire.ec.europa.eu/theme ).
+Checks for every [keyword](#keyword) if it is not an [empty characterstring](./README.md#emptychar).
+The text content for every keyword can be found in either the indicated language or english version of the [INSPIRE GEMET Thesaurus](http://inspire.ec.europa.eu/theme).
 If at least one keyword from that source is found, the test succeeds, otherwise it will fail.
 If the type of the resource is not dataset or series, this test is omitted.

 **Reference(s)**